beanstalkd/beanstalkd/README.md

     $ make install PREFIX=/usr

 Requires Linux (2.6.17 or later), Mac OS X, or FreeBSD.
-See doc/protocol.txt for details of the network protocol.
+See `doc/protocol.txt` for details of the network protocol.

 Uses ronn to generate the manual.
 See http://github.com/rtomayko/ronn.

-SUBDIRECTORIES
+## Subdirectories

-adm	files useful for system administrators ct	testing tool; see https://github.com/kr/ct doc	documentation pkg	miscellaneous files for packagers
+- `adm`	- files useful for system administrators

-TESTS
+- `ct`	- testing tool; see https://github.com/kr/ct
+- `doc`	- documentation
+- `pkg`	- miscellaneous files for packagers

+## Tests

 Unit tests are in test*.c.
 See https://github.com/kr/ct for information on how to write them.